dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 </div>
 ```

 In this example we are simply extending from `InputText` which is the logical equivalent of a HTML input text element.
-This seems like a good fit as we are logically representing a single text input and extending from `InputText` saves us from having to write any additional code.
+This seems like a good fit as we are representing a single text input and extending from `InputText` saves us from having to write any additional code.
 You can extend from other classes in the inheritance hierarchy depending on your own specific customization needs.

 Our custom `BootstrapInput` control is shown here in a form with a binding to the `ContactDetails.Name` property of the model.